 Yes, you can give individual tips to your personal porter on the day of the Kilimanjaro Tipping Ceremony.

 - What if I want to do more?

 If you want to do more than giving money, you can gift them some valuables and do something which would be useful for them.

-Hope now you have an idea of how much to tip the mountain crew according to Kilimanjaro Tipping Guidelines and ready to pay the tips and support the people who make your Kilimanjaro climb successful.
+Hope now you have an idea of how much to tip the mountain crew according to Kilimanjaro Tipping Guide and ready to pay the tips and support the people who make your Kilimanjaro climb successful.